 Thom and I both have jackets from The North Face.
-Mine is this The North Face thermoball hoody and it’s so warm and cosy.
-They don’t seem to stock the exact same version anymore, but this one looks like it’s basically the same.
+Mine is this The North Face Thermoball hoody and it’s so warm and cosy.
+They don’t seem to stock the exact same version anymore, but these are all basically the same idea.

 I’ve had my eyes on one of these Patagonia fleeces forever.
-I’ve tried them on and they’re super warm and cosy.
+I actually just bought one and it’s the cosiest thing I own.

 You might think it sounds stupid to pack a waterproof for the desert.
 But it’d be stupid not to!
 The desert gets some rain every now and again even if it doens’t last for long.